Raiden1024/come/README.md

 * RPM package tested with CentOS 7.4 & Fedora 27
 * Deb package tested with Ubuntu 16.04 LTS & Ubuntu 17.10

+WARNING: Come will only work actually if you have a correct CA for SSL connection on openfire Server (no self-signed).

 ## Available Options
 * -l or --list - Display active users sessions list
 * -m or --sessions-menu - Display interactive users sessions menu